google/WebFundamentals/src/_langs/en/tools/setup/device-testing/local-server.markdown

 ---
 layout: article
-title: "Access Your Site Through Local Server Connection"
+title: "Access Your Site Through Web Server"
-seotitle: "Access Your Development Site Through Local Server Connection Using Port Forwarding"
+seotitle: "Access Your Development Site Through Web Server Using Port Forwarding"
-description: "TBD."
+description: "Instead of physically connecting the devices to your development server, run a web server and point your device to the address."
-introduction: "TBD."
+introduction: "Instead of physically connecting the devices to your development server, run a web server and point your device to the address."
 authors:
   - megginkearney
 article: